 This McClellanville home is known as the Kate Vincent Waring House for one of its early inhabitants, but historically it is also called the Arthur Skipper House for its builder.
 Arthur Skipper built this home some time prior to his death in 1899.
 He also was the owner of Tibwin Plantation, which he purchased in 1875 for farming.
 In 1912 Kate Wyman Vincent married Dr. James Cash Waring, and the couple made this their residence.

 Dr. Waring, the grandson of Dr. Morton Waring of Pinopolis, was also a theologian and served as rector of the St. James-Santee Episcopal Church from 1898 through 1901.
 He then solely practiced medicine in McClellanville.
 The home sat vacant for a short period but has undergone extensive renovations and continues to be a private residence.

 We would like to make this page better.
 Do you have information about the Kate Vincent Waring House that you would like to share?
-If so, please send it to the South Carolina Picture Project.
+If so, please add information below.
 Thank you!

 The Kate Vincent Waring House is listed in the National Register as part of the McClellanville Historic District: